-

 Research suggests that the vast majority of young adults are interested in news, but most news apps and websites fail to meet their expectations.
 In a ground-breaking partnership between Drexel University and Philadelphia Media Network LLC, a cutting- edge social news app is being created by young adults with a primary goal of serving millennial audiences but with the needs of a wider array of users on mobile devices in mind.
 The partnership will lay the foundation for further external collaboration on research and development of PMN’s news products.

-President John A. Fry and a group of Drexel colleagues will take advantage of every minute of an upcoming trip in China and Korea.
-The itinerary includes stops at academic partners in China and a celebration of a new research and co-op partnership in Korea that gives students access to cutting-edge research and nanotechnology.
+President John A. Fry and a group of Drexel colleagues will make stops at academic partners in China and take part in a celebration of a new research and co-op partnership in Korea that gives students access to cutting-edge research and nanotechnology.

 Continue to help the process of picking the best candidate for the vice president of Information Resources and Technology by coming out to these two open events.